-Narcissistic people are hard to spot, here are a few behaviours of people with a narcissist personality disorder.
-It is on the spectrum, so these are just some common behaviours, not every narcissist will do each one.
+Narcissistic people are hard to spot especially when we don’t know what we’re looking for; here are a few behaviours of people with a narcissist personality disorder.
+It is on the spectrum, so these are just some common behaviours; not every narcissist will do each one.

 They like their egos being stroked and believe they are superior to those around them, and they like to think that all others look up to them.
-So look out for those who have an intense perception on their image, whatever that image is to them, even the victim narcissist may portray themselves very differently around different people.
+So look out for those who have an intense perception of their image, whatever that image is to them; even the victim narcissist may portray themselves very differently around different people.

-They will lie about everything, yet some of them have the story’s about things that seem ridiculous, to others, as they tell these stories with such truths, it’s difficult not to believe them, a lot will exaggerate actually events, some claim to know famous people they, don’t actually know.
-When they are lying if you pay close attention, they may not even blink, they may also change the tone in their voice, so observation is a must.
+They will lie about everything, yet some of them have the story’s about things that seem ridiculous to others.
+However as they tell these stories with such truths, it’s difficult not to believe them, a lot will exaggerate actually events, some claim to know famous people they don’t actually know.
+When they are lying, if you pay close attention, they may not even blink, they may also change the tone in their voice, so observation is a must.
 Observe don’t absorb to protect yourself from people with the narcissist personality disorder.
-A lot of people will bend the truth and the more the lies get out of hand, the more uncomfortable they look, feel and act, as it’s not natural to them, narcissist people tend to get more confidence and more convincing when they lie.
+Many people will bend the truth, and the more the lies get out of hand, the more uncomfortable they look, feel and act; as it’s not natural to a narcissist they tend to get more confidence and more convincing when they lie.
 This could be because they actually believe their own false reality within themselves.
 So a calm demeanour doesn’t mean someone is telling you the truth.

-They have an explanation for everything with their word salad, so they do trick your brains with great ease, you really need to pay close attention to your gut instinct, if something feels off, even if you don’t know it, trust your intuition.
+They have an explanation for everything with their word salad, so they do trick your brain with great ease; you really need to pay close attention to your gut instinct; if something feels off, even if you don’t know it, trust your intuition.

-When they get caught out with a lie, they will not back down, and they can be sat drinking your last can of pop, they will still deny it was yours, where healthy people would slump their shoulder, apologise and offer to get you another, narcissists believe they are entitled and have every right to what they want and their wants come above all others needs, so they often think they’ve done nothing wrong, and stand firm, that they are not in the wrong.
-Their image is more important than reality, and they will not back down, often with word salad, false apologies, or blame-shifting, they will convince others doing all they can, gaslighting, silent treatments.
+When they get caught out with a lie, they will not back down.
+They can be sat drinking your last can of pop, they will still deny it was yours, where healthy people would slump their shoulder, apologise and offer to get you another, narcissists believe they are entitled and have every right to what they want, and their wants come above all others needs, so they often think they’ve done nothing wrong, and stand firm, that they are not in the wrong.
+Their image to others is more important than reality, they will not back down, often with word salad, false apologies, or blame-shifting, they will convince others doing all they can, manipulation such as gaslighting, silent treatments.
 That their reality is fact and that you are wrong, with or without evidence.
 They are always right.

 As they will never be accountable or accept the consequences, some will spend way too much of their and your money.
 Some will be super tight with their own money, yet they will happily spend yours.

-If someone seems far too good to be true, moving things fast, they usually are too good to be true, nobody falls in love faster than a narcissist who needs somewhere to stay, we all have our faults, we all make mistakes, authentic people might not like being called out on them or admit them, if needed however they will, especially to those close to them, narcissistic people project all their faults onto those around them, so the narcissist can escape accountability.
+If someone seems far too good to be true, moving things fast, they usually are too good to be true, nobody falls in love faster than a narcissist who needs somewhere to stay, we all have our faults, we all make mistakes, authentic people might not like being called out on them or admit them, if needed however they will, especially to those close to them they will admit fault, narcissistic people project all their faults onto those around them so that the narcissist can escape accountability.

-They take control of the conversations it’s all me, me, me they might be interested in you in the start, as soon as they have enough information about you, they will no longer listen to you.
+They take control of the conversations; it’s all me, me, me; they might be interested in you at the start; as soon as they have enough information about you, they will no longer listen to you.

-They want control of all events, people and situations, if they don’t have control, they will manipulate the situation any way they can until they do, often leaving you thinking you were to blame.
+They want control of all events, people and situations; if they don’t have control, they will manipulate the situation any way they can until they do, often leaving you thinking you were to blame.
 They may provoke you to get a reaction from you, so you believe it was your fault for reacting.
-They will control financially, sexual, your friendships with others, your education, your work, they control affection.
-They will threaten, and/or guilt trip to control others.
+They will control financially, sexual, your friendships with others, your education, your work; they control affection.
+They will threaten and guilt trip to control others.

-They are good most of the time at reading others, most often going for people who are empathetic and kind.
+They are good most of the time at reading others, most often going for empathetic, genuine, loyal, forgiving and kind people.